First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

 Our DM prediction, parameterized by DM mass, $m_\chi$, and coupling, $Y$, was added to our expected SSBkg, BRN, NIN, and \cevns{} backgrounds.
 We tested DM masses between 1 and 220~MeV$/c^2$ which covers the range where COHERENT has competitive sensitivity.

-The timing of observed events, $t_\text{rec}$ is critical for this result.
-The DM region of interest (ROI) is defined as $0.25 \leq t_\text{rec} < 0.75$~$\mu$s.
-Over 92$\%$ of DM recoils but only 25$\%$ of \cevns{} are expected in this interval.
+The timing of observed events, $t_\text{rec}$, is critical for this result.
+We measure $t_\text{rec}$ relative to a trigger signal from the accelerator indicating protons on target, and the neutrino pulse arrives in our detector roughly 150~ns later.
+The DM region of interest (ROI) is defined as $0.25 \leq t_\text{rec} < 0.75$~$\mu$s, determined by selecting the optimal timing region for separating the DM signal from backgrounds with a $s/\sqrt{b}$ figure of merit.
+Over 92$\%$ of DM recoils but only 25$\%$ of \cevns{} events are expected in this interval.
 Most neutrino events are delayed relative to the DM events by $\tau_\mu=2.2$~$\mu$s.
 These delayed events can be used to constrain systematic uncertainties in situ to improve the precision of background estimates within the DM ROI.

 The data was binned in two dimensions: recoil energy and recoil time.
-For each DM mass and coupling, we performed a log-likelihood fit profiling over nuisance parameters relating to systematic uncertainties.
+For each DM mass and coupling, we performed a binned log-likelihood fit profiling over nuisance parameters relating to systematic uncertainties.
+As $Y$ depends on two couplings, $\alpha_D$ and $\varepsilon$, we conservatively fix $\alpha_D=0.5$ in our constraint~\cite{deNiverville:2015mwa}.
+Lower values reduce both the expected event rate and $Y$.
+Since the DM scattering cross section at freeze-out is $\propto Y$, when assuming a fixed DM relic abundance, a decrease in $\alpha_D$ must correspond to an increase in $\varepsilon$ such that the total event rate increases.
+Thus, lower values of $\alpha_D$ give tighter bounds on the dark matter model.
+For $\alpha_D > 0.5$, the scattering cross section, and thus event rate, increases due to higher order diagrams, thus improving constraints. $Y$ also depends on two masses, $m_\chi$ and $m_V$.
+As the production and scattering both only depend on $m_V$, increasing the value of $m_V/m_\chi$ with a fixed $m_V$ does not affect our event rate but does give lower values of $Y$ and tighter bounds.
+We thus assume $m_V/m_\chi=3$ according to convention near the threshold for on-shell $V$ decay though there is viable parameter space at lower values.
 For a given value of $m_\chi$, we calculate the $\Delta\chi^2(Y)$ curve relative to the best-fit DM coupling.
 Allowed values of $Y$ are determined according to the Feldman-Cousins prescription \cite{Feldman:1997qc} with 90$\%$ confidence.